 Rating: S&P Dow Jones Indices

 S&P Dow Jones Indices has introduced a new set of environmental, social, and governance (ESG) scores, giving investment professionals, analysts, and corporations insight into companies’ ESG performance.
 The scores leverage industry-acclaimed assessment data from renowned ESG data specialist, S&P Global ESG Research.
 S&P DJI ESG Scores are part of our broader suite of index-based solutions designed to address growing interest in ESG.

 If you want to set-up an ESG performance management system in your company or if you’re planning to start or improve your sustainability reporting, contact us.
-We provide a wide range of support (management systems, reporting, rating, ESG Guidelines) for all topics associated with financial and non-financial-management.
+We provide a wide range of support (management systems, reporting, rating, ESG Guidelines, workshops) for all topics associated with financial and non-financial-management.